prominence-eosc/docs/users.md

           \____\______/

 ```
-**Note:** The standard output and error can be seen while jobs are running as well as once they have completed.
-This is not quite realtime, so there could be short delays in the standard output and error being updated.
+**Note:** The standard output and error can be seen while jobs are running as well as once they have completed, allowing users to check the status of long-running jobs.
+This is not quite realtime, so there can be short delays in the standard output and error being updated.
 {: .notice--warning}